syedmoosa/record_to_json/README.md

  3. Set the following environment in your application: application:set_env(***YourAppName***, records_file, *pathofhrlfile*)

- # To convert the record to list of tuples
+ # To convert list of tuples to record
  You can convert the record to list of tuples containing keys(record field) and values For example, if a record called student is mentioned in hrl file -record(student, {name, roll_no}).